 - Export the Report: Select the “Export” button in the report’s upper right corner.

 - Select Export Format: Based on your requirements, select either “Details Only” or “Formatted Report.”
-While Details Only offers raw data, Formatted Report keeps the attractive layout.
+While details only offer raw data, formatted reports keep the attractive layout.

 - Select File Format: For the export, choose “Excel Format.xlsx.”

-- Export File: Select the file to be saved to the location of your choice on your computer by clicking “Export.”
+- Export File: Click “Export” to save the file to the location of your choice on your computer.

 Comprehending Export Configurations